rempic/MACHINE-LEARNING-Edge-Cells-classifier/README.md

 <div style="text-align:center"><img src="./border_cell_example.png" alt="An example of cells (nuclei) located at edges of the monolayer is shown below (marked in red)"> </div>

 Below I show the results from the cross validation performed directly on the image acquisition.
-The color code indicates to the probability od cells to be at the edge of the population
+The color code indicates the probability of cells to be at the edge of the population.
+The classifier has an accurancy of 95.4%

 <div style="text-align:center"><img src="./IMG/CA_24H_NUCL.jpg" alt="An example of cells classified according to their position respect to the edge (color code refers to the probability)"> </div>